halkyonio/container-images/README.md

 ```

 Alternate approach where we use `dependency:go-offline` to populate
-the maven repo using a `pom.xml` file.
+the maven repo offline using a `pom.xml` file and package it within the image at `/tmp/artefacts`.

 ```bash
 cd maven-repo